Wives of Muhammad: Objectives

-Orientalist William Montgomery Watt states that all of Muhammad's marriages had the political aspect of strengthening friendly relationships and were based on the Arabian custom.
-Scholar of Islamic studies John Esposito points out that some of Muhammad's marriages were aimed at providing a livelihood for widows.
-He noted that remarriage was difficult for widows in a society that emphasized virgin marriages.
-Academic F.E.
-Peters says that it is hard to make generalizations about Muhammad's marriages: many of them were political, some compassionate, and some perhaps affairs of the heart.
-John Victor Tolan, historian, writes that Muhammad's marriages mainly attempts at forging political alliances.
+Scottish academic William Montgomery Watt states that all of Muhammad's marriages had the political aspect of strengthening friendly relationships and were based on the Arabian custom.
+American professor John Esposito points out that some of Muhammad's marriages were aimed at providing a livelihood for widows; he noted that remarriage was difficult for these women in Arabian society, which emphasised and was hyper-focused on female virginity and sexual purity.
+American academic Francis Edward Peters says that it is hard to make generalisations about Muhammad's marriages; many of them were political, some compassionate, and some perhaps affairs of the heart.
+American historian John Victor Tolan writes that Muhammad's marriages were mainly attempts at forging political alliances.

-The objectives of Muhammad's marriages have been described as:
+Thus, the objectives of Muhammad's marriages have been described as: